Sophie, Southeast Asia Specialist

 I first discovered my love of travel during a trip to Thailand, Cambodia and Vietnam while at university.
 Having been completely smitten by what Southeast Asia had to offer, I was soon planning to return.
 After graduating, I took a six-month backpacking trip and explored more of Asia’s wonders, along with Australia and South America.
 Since then, I have taken every opportunity to travel and explore new places and always seem to be planning my next adventure.
 It is Southeast Asia’s endless charm that has me returning again and again, not to mention the delicious culinary delights, diverse culture and kind-natured people.
 From trekking through wildlife-rich jungles and diving in crystal-clear waters to exploring ancient temples and relaxing on white sand beaches, it offers a huge range of attractions and experiences, and I look forward to sharing the endless possibilities with you.

-Start planning your trip to Southeast Asia with Sophie by calling
+Start planning your trip to Southeast Asia with Sophie

 Q&A with Sophie

 I was on a cruise along the winding Kinabatangan River in Borneo with an experienced guide who pointed out an abundance of wildlife including proboscis monkeys, orangutans, hornbills and even a crocodile.
 Just when I thought my luck couldn’t get any better, we spotted a herd of pygmy elephants along the riverbank.
 To top off an amazing day, after a vivid sunset and night had fallen, we saw fireflies lighting up the jungle on the way back to the lodge.
 It was such a magical experience, giving the appearance of fairy lights lining the river.